mix-steam-app/example-project/README.md

 # Mix

-Mix strives to empower you to craft your ultimate gaming experience by combining content from thousands of creators and universes.
-With the platform still growing and few modules available, creators have a unique opportunity to be among the first in the Mix Steam Workshop.
+Mix offers an exciting opportunity to create custom gaming experiences by combining content from various creators, genres, and gameplay styles.
+As the platform continues to grow, creators have a chance to be early contributors to the Mix Steam Workshop.

 Combine modules into modpacks to create custom experiences in Unity.
-Load modules from assemblies to add features ranging from small additions like new items or animations to larger ones like multiplayer support, open-world maps, or advanced physics.
-Collaborate with other creators via Steam Workshop and module dependencies.
+Load modules from assemblies, supporting features ranging from small additions like new items or animations to larger ones like multiplayer support, open-world maps, or advanced physics.
+Collaborate with other creators via Steam Workshop, module dependencies, and tools like Harmony to build on each other's work.
 Build modules in Unity and monetize your work independently or through Mix's upcoming microtransactions system.

 Join now to start creating your own modules and get ready to sell them through the upcoming Module Microtransactions system.
 Let's pioneer the future of modular gaming and community-driven development!